Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Kentucky Performance Insights

-- The Kentucky Wildcats are outscoring opponents by seven points per game with a +233 scoring differential overall.
-They put up 74.6 points per game (109th in college basketball) and allow 67.6 per contest (102nd in college basketball).
+- The Kentucky Wildcats outscore opponents by seven points per game (scoring 74.6 points per game to rank 109th in college basketball while allowing 67.6 per contest to rank 102nd in college basketball) and have a +233 scoring differential overall.

 - Kentucky wins the rebound battle by 9.6 boards on average.
-It collects 36.5 rebounds per game, which ranks ninth in college basketball, while its opponents grab 26.9 per contest.
+It records 36.5 rebounds per game, which ranks ninth in college basketball, while its opponents grab 26.9 per outing.

-- Kentucky makes 6.3 three-pointers per game (289th in college basketball), while its opponents have made 6.6 on average.
+- Kentucky knocks down 6.3 three-pointers per game (289th in college basketball), while its opponents have made 6.6 on average.

 - The Kentucky Wildcats rank 72nd in college basketball with 97.9 points scored per 100 possessions, and 94th in college basketball defensively with 88.6 points conceded per 100 possessions.

-- Kentucky and its opponents have been mostly even in the turnover battle.
-The Kentucky Wildcats commit 10.8 per game (71st in college basketball) and force 10.4 (309th in college basketball play).
+- Kentucky forces 10.4 turnovers per game (309th in college basketball) while committing 10.8 (71st in college basketball play).

 Kansas State Performance Insights

-- The Kansas State Wildcats outscore opponents by 6.6 points per game (posting 75.5 points per game, 84th in college basketball, and giving up 68.9 per outing, 141st in college basketball) and have a +219 scoring differential.
+- The Kansas State Wildcats have a +219 scoring differential, topping opponents by 6.6 points per game.
+They're putting up 75.5 points per game, 84th in college basketball, and are giving up 68.9 per outing to rank 141st in college basketball.

-- Kansas State ranks 149th in the country at 32.2 rebounds per game.
+- Kansas State ranks 149th in the nation at 32.2 rebounds per game.
 That's 2.3 more than the 29.9 its opponents average.

-- Kansas State connects on 7 three-pointers per game (220th in college basketball) compared to its opponents' 6.3.
-It shoots 33.9% from deep, and its opponents shoot 30%.
+- Kansas State connects on 7 three-pointers per game (220th in college basketball), while its opponents have made 6.3 on average.

 - Kansas State has committed 13.7 turnovers per game (322nd in college basketball) while forcing 14.3 (36th in college basketball).